 Information for professionals

-The Department for Education (DfE) funded Holiday Activity and Food (HAF) programme aims to support children, young people and families eligible for HAF to:
+The Department for Education (DfE) funded Holiday Activity and Food (HAF) programme aims to support children, young people and families over the Spring, Summer and Winter holidays.

 Further detail about what the HAF programme is and why it was created can be found here.
 Information for professionals about the HAF programme is set out below.